2016 Monaco Grand Prix: Race

 On lap 21, Rosberg made a pit stop for the intermediate tyres, leaving only Ricciardo and Hamilton at the front of the field on the full wet tyres.
 Ricciardo made the switch on lap 24, but Hamilton stayed out, opting to remain on the wet tyre until the track dried out enough to go straight to slicks.
 In the meantime, Verstappen had fought his way back into the top ten, after having started 21st.
 In the subsequent laps, Ricciardo was able to reduce the gap to Hamilton in the lead, producing fastest laps on inters, edging as close as half a second by lap 28.
 Behind the leading pair, Rosberg was third ahead of Pérez and Vettel.
-The pivotal moment of the race followed on lap 31, when Hamilton changed to slick tyres.
-When Ricciardo followed suit a lap later, his pit crew was in position to equip a set of slick tyres.
-However, a last-second change of mind by his engineers to not equip slicks led to a long stop, as crews scrambled to fetch the proper tyres.
-Hamilton managed to capitalise on Ricciardo's long stop, and held him off for the remainder of the race.
+The pivotal moment of the race followed on lap 31, with Hamilton finally changing to slick tyres.
+When Ricciardo followed suit a lap later, his pit crew was in position to equip a set of soft compound tyres.
+However, the race engineers had requested super soft compound tyres.
+Ricciardo was then forced to wait for over 10 seconds while his crew scrambled to fetch the correct tyres from their location at the back of the garage.
+Hamilton capitalised on Ricciardo's long stop, taking the lead and defending it for the remainder of the race.
 Sergio Pérez was another driver who benefited during the second round of stops, emerging in third.
 Rosberg was left in sixth after both Vettel and Alonso also came out ahead of him after the switch to dry tyres.
 On lap 34, Ricciardo made an attempt to repass Hamilton on track, but Hamilton successfully defended his position.

 Nico Rosberg started on the front row, but fell to seventh in the race with brake problems.